Free skincare samples with ever order | Free express shipping on all orders over $40*

 A study published in the Journal of Cosmetic Dermatology (2015) concluded that “oral collagen peptide supplementation significantly increased skin hydration after 8 weeks of intake.
 The collagen density in the dermis (the layer of our skin that stores collagen) significantly increased and the fragmentation of the dermal collagen network significantly decreased already after 4 weeks of supplementation.
 Both effects persisted after 12 weeks.”

-Another study by the Journal of Clinical Interventions In Aging (2014), confirmed the efficacy (meaning it works the way it should) of collagen peptides.
+Another study by the Journal of Clinical Interventions In Aging (2014), confirmed the efficacy of collagen peptides.
 In their study, they found that daily ingestion of a marine collagen peptide supplement improved collagen density, suggesting increased collagen synthesis in the skin was a result of daily oral ingestion of collagen peptides.

-It’s really important to us at Jeuneora to have science behind our products.
-We often get asked HOW taking collagen in the form of Renew+, AquaGlow, and Hair, Skin and Nails actually works.
+Here at Jeuneora, it’s important to have science behind our products.
+We often get asked how taking collagen in the form of Renew+, Naked Collagen, and Hair, Skin and Nails actually works.
 And that’s a great question to ask.

-We understand that everyone is different, and not everyone will see results at the same rate as the next person.
-Some of our customers have shared with us that they noticed beneficial effects within a couple of weeks, others noticed after a couple of months.
-Factors such as genetics (darn it!), lifestyle (smoking etc) and health issues can all be contributing factors to ageing skin, but there is certainly something to be said for giving the skin a helping hand to slow down the ageing process.
+We know everyone is different, and that one person’s results may look different to the next persons.
+While some of our customers have noticed benefits after a couple of weeks, others see results after a couple of months.
+Factors like genetics (damn it!), lifestyle choices like smoking, and health issues all play a part in ageing skin, but there’s definitely something to be said for giving the skin a helping hand to slow it down!

 Special thanks to Dovepress, Willey, and Dartmouth Undergraduate Journal of Science for their publication of these studies and information.